 “Each one should use whatever gift he has received to serve others, faithfully administering God’s grace in its various forms” (1 Peter 4:10).

-Steve Boettcher has served on the board of directors at Time of Grace since its beginning.
+Steve Boettcher currently serves as chairman of the board of directors and has served on the board of directors since its beginning.
 He is a five-time Emmy-winning television producer who produces and directs programs for NBC, ESPN, Discovery Channel, PBS, and National Geographic.
 Steve also produces a wide variety of marketing and communication materials for clients including Wells Fargo, Harley-Davidson, Miller/Coors, GE, Ford, and the Green Bay Packers.
 Steve’s energy is also focused on serving his church body with its communication needs.
 He produces WELS Connection, Kids Connection, and recently finished a film project: Road to Emmaus.

 Steve also serves on the board of regents at Wisconsin Lutheran College, Milwaukee.